 2009 Ford Taurus X Performance

-Reviewers find the 2009 Taurus X to be a solid if unspectacular performer with good power and smooth handling.
+Reviewers find the 2009 Taurus X to be a solid performer with good power and smooth handling.

 Acceleration and Power